 Jump to content

-Eliminating 1 billion tonnes of global emissions
+Shipping accounts for 1 billion tonnes of global emissions

 Shipping is responsible for 3% of global emissions.
 Rapidly increasing globalisation and maritime trade mean this is expected to jump to 8% of global emissions by 2050.